Axeloooo/Software-Engineering/src/leetcode/binary_tree.md

 #         self.right = right

 class Solution:
-    def same(self, root1: Optional[TreeNode], root2: Optional[TreeNode]):
-        """
-        Helper function to determine if a binary tree is symmetric.

-        Args:
-            root1 (Optional[TreeNode]): The root node of the first subtree. root2 (Optional[TreeNode]): The root node of the second subtree.

-        Returns:
-            bool: True if the binary tree is symmetric, False otherwise.
-        """
-        if not root1 and not root2:
-            return True

-        if not root1 or not root2:
-            return False

-        if root1.val != root2.val:
-            return False

-        return self.same(root1.left, root2.right) and self.same(root1.right, root2.left)

     def isSymmetric(self, root: Optional[TreeNode]) -> bool:
         """
         Determine if a binary tree is symmetric.